datanews/minimaps/README.md

 **backgroundFile**

-The path to the GeoJSON with your background feature(s) in it.
+The path to the GeoJSON file with your background feature(s) in it.

 If this is not set, there is no background layer.